djcloudking/python-projects/11-Boto3/boto3 in python.md

    output=json
    ```

-Boto 3 is a powerful tool for Python developers working with AWS services, simplifying the interaction with AWS APIs and allowing for efficient cloud computing solutions.
+Boto 3 is a powerful tool for Python developers working with AWS services, simplifying the interaction with AWS APIs and allowing for efficient cloud computing solutions